 The Vale of Aylesbury is a large area of mainly flat land mostly in Buckinghamshire, its boundary is marked by Milton Keynes to the north, Leighton Buzzard and the Chiltern Hills to the east and south, Thame to the south and Bicester to the west.

-The Vale of Aylesbury Methodist Circuit is more localised around the County Town of Buckinghamshire, Aylesbury extending as far as Thame in Oxfordshire and almost to Milton Keynes, the chapel at Stoke Hammond being the northern outpost.
+The Vale of Aylesbury Methodist Circuit is more localised around the County Town of Buckinghamshire, Aylesbury but extends as far as Thame in Oxfordshire and almost to Milton Keynes at Stoke Hammond.

 Within its boundaries are the two Anglican Churches where John Wesley preached his first sermons after his ordination in 1725 some 13 years before he "Felt his heart strangely warmed" at the meeting in Aldersgate Street, London on May 24th.
 1738, the occasion which eventually led to the formation of the Methodist Church.

 In the early 1800s Methodist societies grew in many of the villages in the area, chapels were built largely supported by folk who made their living from the land, one of the earliest being a chapel in Stoke Mandeville built in 1815, this was in use until the 1950s when it was replaced; many built about the same time, that have been lovingly maintained and adapted, are still in use as places of worship and service to their local communities.

 In 2004 the original Aylesbury Methodist Circuit, comprised 10 churches in and around Aylesbury, in the London North West District; with the formation in 2005 of the Methodist London District and rearrangements to the Districts and Circuits serving the Home Counties, it became the Aylesbury Vale Methodist Circuit and moved into the Methodist Northampton District at the same time as being enlarged by the addition of 4 churches from the Leighton Buzzard Circuit, to a total of 14.